physicsparticle/5WU7oGiwiao-stay/README.md

 * couple of things to finish up, ehh ill finish around 5:30-ish, thennn prolly a nap, thennn gonna go out and get some matchaa
 * gonna wake up a little early tomorrow to straighten my hair bc its just a mess, and i have to put my camera on thurs/fri for a couple of meetings
 * have some things to do with ahhh i cant talk about it but need to write an R script to do something interesting
+* the coffee is not coffee-ing today, literally not working

 plan for thursday: ~day off~, juneteenth noo its not a day off oh well, weekend plans
 * catch up on new yorker articles